GregO44/lets-get-quizzical-/README.md

 ### No errors were found when passing through the official JSHint validator.

 ## Unfixed Bugs
-#### Gap between H1 and banner was a bit frustrating to try and fill.
-I would have also liked the questions to appear in a single form as the script was loaded in a loop, rather than have all questions appear on the page in one single flow.
+#### I would have liked the questions to appear in a single form as the script was loaded in a loop, rather than have all questions appear on the page in one single flow.
 Time was limited with this attempt and I decided to leave it working rather than submit without function.

 ## Deployment
 #### The site was deployed to GitHub pages.
 The steps to deploy are as follows: